-The manufacturer shall establish a system of product configuration control that shall not allow unauthorized changes to the product.
-Changes to critical documents, identified in the Approval Report, must be reported to, and authorized by, FM Approvals prior to implementation in production.
-The manufacturer shall assign an appropriate person or group to be responsible for reporting proposed changes to FM Approvals products to FM Approvals before implementation.
-The manufacturer shall notify FM Approvals of changes in the product or of persons responsible for keeping FM Approvals advised by means of FM Approvals Form 797, Approved Product/ Specification-Tested Revision Report or Address/Main Contact Change Report.
-Records of all revisions to all FM Approved products shall be maintained.
+- 6.1.5 Drawing and Change Control - The manufacturer shall establish a system of product configuration control that shall allow no unauthorized changes to the product.
+Changes to critical documents, identified in the certification report, may be required to be reported to, and authorized by the certification agency prior to implementation for production. - Records of all revisions to all certified products shall be maintained.